kaio-souza/go-api/README.md

 # Only a study about go
-Simple and basic json response
+Simple implementation of resources based on API and other basic related usages

 ## Getting Started
 ### Get Dependecies